-Mr. Rayner.
-Mr. Ergen determined that Mr. Rayner's performance met expectations for 2009 and that Mr. Rayner was therefore eligible for our standard annual merit increase.
-In addition, in connection with Mr. Rayner being appointed Chief Financial Officer during June 2010, Mr. Ergen determined that Mr. Rayner should receive an additional increase in base salary based on Mr. Ergen's subjective determination of the amount required to maintain Mr. Rayner's salary within the range of market compensation indicated in the Proxy Data taking into consideration our practices with respect to base salaries.
+Mr. Rayner: In determining Mr. Rayner's 2011 base salary, Mr. Ergen subjectively determined that Mr. Rayner's performance met expectations for 2010 and that Mr. Rayner was therefore eligible for EchoStar's standard annual merit increase.
+In addition, Mr. Ergen determined that Mr. Rayner should receive an additional increase in base salary based on Mr. Ergen's subjective determination of the amount required to maintain Mr. Rayner's salary within the range of market compensation indicated in the Proxy Data taking into consideration our practices with respect to base salaries.